 If you’re craving authentic Italian, then look no further than Artisan.
 This family-friendly restaurant serves Neapolitan-inspired pizza and house-made pastas that are as delicious as they are affordable.
 Pizzas are made from the finest ingredients of Italy, including fresh buffalo mozzarella, San Marzano tomatoes and Caputo 00 flour.
 They also make their gluten-free crust daily, along with plenty of vegetarian options and gluten-free pasta.
 The lengthy pasta menu offers linguini with clams, chicken Marsala and eggplant Parmigiana, and all pastas come with soup or salad and house-made garlic bread.
 Also on the menu is a selection of fresh salads, house-made apps and a build-your-own-pasta menu.
 Reserve the private dining room for any special occasion.
 Delivery and online ordering are now available.

 A classic since it opened in 1966, this west bank restaurant has been a favorite ever since.
 Calico’s longevity is proof that there is something everyone will enjoy at this institution.
-The Calico bar is a great place to relax with a mouth-watering pizza, hot from the wood-burning oven, and a bottle of wine from the extensive and well-priced wine list.
-Entree selections include house-made pastas, grilled steaks, pork tenderloin and seasonal fish.
-The kids’ menu is a bargain at only $3.50 per child.
+The Calico bar is a great place to relax with a mouthwatering pizza, hot from the wood-burning oven, and a bottle of wine from the extensive and well-priced wine list.
+Entrée selections include house-made pastas, grilled steaks, pork tenderloin and seasonal fish.
+The kids menu is a bargain at only $3.50 per child.
 The portions are large, the food is fresh and delicious, and the value is hard to beat.
 For lighter options, the Calico offers a great selection of salads and soups, and a separate bar menu.
-And with a START bus stop directly in front, there’s no need to worry
+And with a START bus stop directly in front, there’s no need to worry about the drive.

 This is one of Jackson Hole’s most unique dining experiences — after all, you’ll be dining at 9,095 feet after a breathtaking ride up the Bridger Gondola.
 As a member of 1% for the Planet, Couloir follows an eco-friendly mission and sources a majority of ingredients from regional farmers and ranchers.
 The menus are designed seasonally to enhance these local flavors, with the locavore pasta being one of the local favorites.
 In October, Executive Chef Wes Hamilton was invited to showcase the amazing flavors of Teton Valley in the internationally acclaimed James Beard House in New York City, a great honor in the culinary community.
 If you’d like to experience a taste of Jackson Hole, head to the top of the Bridger Gondola this summer for an evening you won’t forget.
 Be sure to check the website for private event or weather closures.
 Reservations recommended on opentable.com or by calling 307.739.2675.